Configuring Audio

 • Yellow: audio input is in the upper end of the acceptable range

-• Red: audio input is too loud and needs to be reduced
+• Red: The audio input is too loud and needs to be reduced

 Post-Gain Level